AyaNageh1111/STATISTICAL-ANALYSIS-OF-TEXT-FILES/README.md

   - Display the most repeated 5 letters and the numbers of their occurrences in the file.
   - If a random variable X is defined as a numerical mapping to the English characters, such that a → a, b → 2, · · · , z → 26, the GUI should display:

- Markup : * – Plot the PMF and the CDF of X.
+-- Plot the PMF and the CDF of X.
-            – The mean of X.
+-- The mean of X.
-            – The variance of X
+-- The variance of X
-            – The skewness1 of X
+-- The skewness1 of X
-            – The kurtosis2 of X
+-- The kurtosis2 of X